Gender identities in Thailand

-In Thailand, as elsewhere, one can find several different gender roles, identities and diverse visual markers of masculinity and femininity.
-The demand for positive self-identity is growing in Thailand and support is growing.
+In Thailand, one can find several different gender roles, identities and diverse visual markers of masculinity and femininity.
+Beyond the traditional male and female roles, there are categories for individuals who are gender non-conforming, whether in looks or behavior.
+These are generally regarded as sub-types of each sex, rather than a distinct gender identity, and correlate strongly with homosexuality.
+Demand and support for positive self-identity is growing in Thailand.

-Heterosexual/Traditional
+Heterosexual

 Male

 A heterosexual male is the only sexuality, which refers not just to physical sex but gender identity as well.
 Note this may differ from Western ideas of heterosexual male, to which lesbian sex has been eroticized.
 This means he seeks a traditional Thai female, but does not accept as a sexual or marriage partner the other female gender identities listed below.

 Female

 A heterosexual female refers to the traditional female who seeks the traditional heterosexual male (man) in Thai society.

 Tom-Dee identity

 Tom identity

 A "tom" (ทอม), from the English word tomboy, is a female who dresses, acts, and possibly speaks in a masculine fashion.
 She may not identify as a lesbian, but she may be perceived as one by others.
 Toms wear short hair, a deviation from Thai tradition which has prized long hair as a sign of feminine beauty since a Europeanization of customs during the Victorian era (while short hair was the norm for Central Thai women until c.
 1900).

-Women usually wear skirts in Thailand, and in many government offices skirts are compulsory and pants suits banned.
+Women usually wear skirts in Thailand, and in many government offices skirts are compulsory and pant suits banned.
 Toms dress in men's clothing—slacks, sandals, and loose fitting button-down shirts.
 According to Ara Wilson, a tom will use male speech terms, especially the old, now-crude pronouns goo (Thai: กู) for "I", and mueng (Thai: มึง) for "you".